 Planting the early potatoes in May will give you great crops in the latter part of summer.
 However, you can still plant potatoes in June but be a little more careful since the later part of spring is more prone to pests.

 You will love these gardening posts:

-It is important to know the planting time since this will determine the growth of your potatoes along the way.
-Soil should be well-drained, and no water can be water-dipped, for potatoes easily rotten if they are being planted in soil soaked with water.
+It is essential to know the planting time since this will determine the growth of your potatoes along the way.
+Soil should be well-drained, and no water can be water-dipped, for potatoes easily rotten if planted in soil soaked with water.

-Hence, planting potatoes in July would somehow give you a hard time.
-Since this will be ready to be harvested in later October or November, which typically is colder and wetter, depending on what region you are in.
+Hence, planting potatoes in July would give you a hard time since they will be ready to be harvested in later October or November, which is typically colder and wetter, depending on your region.

-The cold and wet weather would most likely cause problems in harvesting the crops, for this will either cause either waterlogged or being frozen before it was being harvested.
+The cold and wet weather would most likely cause problems harvesting the crops, for this will either cause either waterlogged or frozen before it is harvested.